Leverage In Futures Trading: How It Works + 8 Mistakes To Avoid

 The mistake:

-New traders often think that the more they trade, the more they’ll make.
+A lot of traders fall into the trap of thinking that more trades mean more profit.
 In reality, overtrading leads to emotional decisions, high fees, and bad trades.
 It’s a fast way to burn through your capital.

 How to spot it early: